 But what did you—the folks reading Silicon Florist—find most interesting?
 Well, here are the top 10 posts according to your peers—a combination of Web and RSS metrics—from Silicon Florist for September 2009.
 Take a look.
 Read More

+[HTML3]Well, well, well.
 That post about Twitalyzer’s assessment of the Top 100 Twitter types in Portland created quite the kerfuffle, didn’t it?
-Tonight at Beer and Blog Portland, you’ll be able to meet many of the folks on the Top 100 list and hear from Twitalyzer creator Eric T. Peterson how the magic works.
+Well, 42 comments and hundreds of tweets later… the day has finally come.

 We all realize that there’s a ton of stuff happening in town.
 New startups, exciting side projects, crazy cool events.
 And every day it seems like we’re learning about more and more opportunities to draw the community together—or cool new technologies to test drive.